neurolingo-lab/syntax-FT/docs/Data Analysis/Analysis Procedure.md

     - Possibility 2: Region X shows a 2W W:NW SNR ratio similar to the 1W condition.
 Whether the words form a phrase or not does not affect the strength of F1/F2 responses and so responses are similar between the phrase and non-phrase conditions.

 Assuming that an intermodulation response **must be produced by syntactic processing** (which of course is not a given at all), we can list the possible outcomes for a given region.
 Note that "Phrase:Non-Phrase SNR ratio" indicates the ratio of the primary tags (F1/F2) between the phrase and non-phrase conditions.
 I.e. $\text{P:NP Ratio}_{F1} = \frac{\text{Phrase F1 SNR}}{\text{Non-Phrase F1 SNR}}$.

+Note that the "SNR ratio" mentioned can also be thought of as as the sign of $\mu_A - \mu_B$: greater than one if positive and less than one if negative.

 | Possibility | 1W W:NW SNR Ratio | 2W W:NW SNR Ratio | Phrase:Non-Phrase SNR ratio of words | IM Response | Takeaway                                                                                                                                                                            | Lexical Access? | Syntactic Processing? |
 |-------------|-------------------|-------------------|--------------------------------------|-------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------|-----------------------|